-Mark is a qualified social work manager and has a Masters in Management.
+Mark is a qualified social work manager and has a master's in management.
 He has over 30 years of experience in social care.
-Over the last 20 years, Mark has worked at a senior management level in both the statutory and private sector.
+Over the last 20 years, Mark has worked at a senior management level in the statutory and private sectors.

-Mark Hobbs, Commercial Director (Registered Individual)
+Mark Hobbs, Commercial Director

-Qualifying as a Chartered Accountant with Ernst & Young in 2002, Mark has over a decade of experience in senior financial management, including senior roles at FTSE 100 companies.
+Mark qualified as a Chartered Accountant with Ernst & Young in 2002; Mark has over a decade of experience in senior financial management, including senior roles at FTSE 100 companies.
 Mark has also spent over 17 years developing and leading youth work with young people.
 In 2010, Mark founded a youth charity called Reaching Higher, which has quickly grown into a thriving organisation delivering outstanding results in the community.
 Mark combines his passion for seeing young people thrive with his management experience to good effect at Ascent Fostering.